 There's nothing difficult in his life anymore, the phrase he goes by is 'live alone, kill alone, and die alone.'

 For that's all he's really wanted, was to die.
 He was already dead inside.
 Everything he does means absolutely nothing to him.
 At least the king finds him useful.

 He drifts off in the middle of the night, listening to the wolves howl.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SaraWrite a Review